Symplectic Frieze Patterns: Symplectic 2-friezes, SL-friezes and difference equations

 \subsection{The tameness condition}

 We define the notion of ``tame'' 2-friezes.
-This notion is an analog of the tameness condition for the classical $\SL$-friezes, see Appendix \ref{tameSL}.
-It is understood as a genericity condition, see Proposition \ref{3344} and Remark \ref{remtame}. \begin{defn} A symplectic $2$-frieze is called \textit{tame} if the following three conditions are satisfied \begin{enumerate} \item[(i)] All $3\times 3$-minors of adjacent black entries are equal to their central elements, i.e. for all $ i,j\in \Z$
+This notion is an analog of the tameness condition for the classical $\SL$-friezes, see Appendix~\ref{tameSL}.
+It is understood as a genericity condition extending the properties satisfied by the friezes with no zero entries, see Proposition~\ref{3344} and Remark~\ref{remtame}.